 1 tablespoon oil (I used hazelnut oil)

 Make the crust by combining the flour, brown sugar and coconut in a mixing bowl, then adding the melted butter.
 Stir until well-combined and turn into the prepared pan.
 Press gently and firmly to make the crust mixture fit to all the edges and covering the pan bottom with no holes or gaps.
-This can take a little time.
+This can take a little time; be patient and carry on!
 Bake the crust for about 15 minutes, or until golden.
 Remove from oven.

 While the crust is baking, make the caramel.
 Mix together the three caramel ingredients in a medium saucepan over medium heat.
 Stir the mixture with a whisk or a silicone spatula until butter is melted.
 Continue stirring vigorously, scraping bottom and sides of pan for about 7 to 9 minutes.
 Once crust is out of the oven, pour this mixture over the crust.
 Return the pan to the oven for another 15 minutes, rotating the pan once during baking.
 The top of the caramel should be a deep golden color and bubbling.